h-eugene/Obsidian/Midterm 1 - AGLA.md

 - The first uses dot product
 - The second uses the cross product (area interpretation)

-The first one via dot product:
+**The first one via dot product:**

+1. We express vector that is perpendicular to the line and contains the given point
+2.

 We should express the coordinates of the point in our line by converting the Canonical Equation to the Parametric: